 4. Entrants will be advised of the projection format if their entry is accepted into the festival.

 5. Entries may be entered into one of four documentary categories: Professional Feature, Professional Short, Student or Foreign.

-6. If a documentary is part of a series then only one episode should be entered in the appropriate class.
+6. If a documentary is part of a series only one episode can be entered in the appropriate class.

-7. The producer must secure all copyright clearances where applicable and hold DOCUTAH harmless against any infringement by the producer.
+7. The producer must secure all copyright clearances where applicable and hold DOCUTAH harmless against any infringement.

 8. Only one submission per entry.

 9. Filmmakers are required to include with their submission: a short synopsis of the film, details of the producer and crew, photographs and a trailer.
 Photographs should be submitted as jpeg files and text as word files.

 10. The judge’s decisions are final and binding on the entrants and the organizers.

 1. Payment of entry fees may be in US dollars payable to DOCUTAH by credit card.

 2. Receipt of entries will be acknowledged by e-mail.

 3. Whilst great care will be given to all entries neither the Festival nor its sponsors or organizers is responsible for damage or loss.

 4. DOCUTAH is granted permission to make copies of short clips for promotional purposes.